The cognitive instrument fired.

 Aldric used the Counter-Attack.

 Gepetto absorbed the dispersal through the mesh.
-Pressure again.
-Considerable pressure this time.
+Considerable pressure.
 He took a step back.

 Aldric came out of the isolated space.

 He should not have been able to do this.
 The isolation was intact.
-One With the Light was not a spatial ability in the conventional sense, it was a state of being that permitted operation in registers that normal spatial constraints did not reach.
-He moved through the boundary not by breaking it but by operating in a layer that the boundary had not been designed to address.
+He moved through the boundary not by breaking it but by operating in a layer the boundary had not been designed to address.

-He reached for Gepetto with a hand that was moving at a speed that the eye could follow but that the body could not respond to in time.
+He reached for Gepetto with a hand moving at a speed that the eye could follow but the body could not respond to in time.

 Something hit him from the right.

 It was not Alaric.
-Alaric was on the other side of the room, processing the boundary breach.
-What hit Aldric was something that had not been in the room thirty seconds ago, that had not been in the room at any point during the hour of conversation, that had arrived from the direction of the back hallway with the specific quality of something that had not been built for combat but was currently operating as if it had been.
+Alaric was on the other side of the room.
+What hit Aldric was something that had not been in the room thirty seconds ago, that had arrived from the back hallway with the quality of something not built for combat but currently operating as if it had been.

-It hit Aldric with the force of something that did not obey the usual constraints on how hard a dreamed thing could strike.
+It hit Aldric with force that did not obey the usual constraints.

 Aldric stumbled.

 The projection struck again.
-A second hit, this one finding the angle that the first had opened.
-Aldric was not accustomed to being hit twice in four seconds by the same entity, which meant his response to the third strike was marginally slower than his response to the first two had been.
+A second hit, finding the angle the first had opened.
+Aldric was not accustomed to being hit twice in four seconds by the same entity.
+His response to the third strike was marginally slower.

 The third strike landed.

 Aldric caught the projection's arm on the fourth attempt and the contact was enough.
-Not a trained countermeasure, simply the specific consequence of a demigod at near-full capacity making physical contact with something that existed because an eight-year-old believed it should exist.
 The belief was strong.
 It was not stronger than what Aldric was.

 The projection came apart.
-Not violently.
-The way a dream came apart when the dreamer was interrupted, from the edges inward, the shape holding until the last moment and then simply not being there anymore.
+The way a dream came apart when the dreamer was interrupted, from the edges inward, the shape holding until the last moment and then simply ceasing.

 Gepetto had already moved.

-He had been calculating the spatial swap for the ten seconds the projection had bought him.
-The implementation required Alaric's cooperation, required Alaric to be simultaneously receiving the command and preparing his end of the transition, required the timing to be precise enough that the gap between Gepetto leaving one position and arriving in another was shorter than the gap in Aldric's attention produced by the projection's assault.
+He had been calculating the spatial swap.
+The implementation required Alaric's cooperation, required the timing to be precise enough that the gap between Gepetto leaving one position and arriving in another was shorter than the gap in Aldric's attention produced by the projection's assault.

 He was in Alaric's position before Aldric had fully processed the projection's dissolution.